HackJack-101/quiz-game/README.md

 docker compose up -d
 ```

-This will build the image and start the application on port 3000.
-The SQLite database is persisted using a named volume.
+This will pull the image from GHCR and start the application on port 3000.
+The SQLite database is persisted using a host-bind mount to the `quiz.db` file in the current directory.

 ### Manual Docker Build